 At one point, we run across the guided tour in the cavernous dining room.
-We instinctively cringe away from the shuffling mob and their spieling docent.
-Instead, we go lurking down the nearby hallway, speculating on the existence of a secret interdimensional portal on the closed-off fourth floor until Jeremy tells us what’s really there.
+We instinctively cringe away from the shuffling mob and their docent.
+Instead, we lurk down the nearby hallway, speculating about the existence of a secret interdimensional portal on the closed-off fourth floor until Jeremy tells us what’s really there.

 The loophole that turned our self-guided walk into a discounted private tour gave us a level of freedom that the wards at Preston Castle would have envied.
 At its end, we wave goodbye to Jeremy and Mr. Salsa and head to Ione’s main street, which feels straight out of the gold rush era.